JuliaLang/julia/doc/stdlib/base.rst

    Return the index of ``char`` in ``string``, giving 0 if not found.
 The second argument may also be a vector or a set of characters.
 The third argument optionally specifies a starting index.

+.. function:: ismatch(r::Regex, s::String)

+   Test whether a string contains a match of the given regular expression.

 .. function:: lpad(string, n, p)

    Make a string at least ``n`` characters long by padding on the left with copies of ``p``.